Student financial aid consists of any source of funds available to students and their families to pay for the cost of ANY post-secondary education.

 Confirm that your Social Security Number is in their system (Student Services can help you with that).

-3. IF you are a Senior, eligible for the Tuition Incentive Program (TIP), you must complete your application by August 31, 2021.
+3. IF you are a Senior, eligible for the Tuition Incentive Program (TIP), you must complete your application by August 31 of your graduating year.

 - To check your TIP eligibility and complete an application, log into the MiSSG Student Portal or call 1-888-447-2687.